MrKraken/SCLocalizationMergeTool/readme.md

 > [!NOTE]
 > Originally based on [ExoAE's ScCompLangPack](https://github.com/ExoAE/ScCompLangPack) idea but rather than another fork, I decided instead to tweak the merge tool to make it more usable. target_strings.ini is provided for example of organising your ASOP

+> [!WARNING]
+> Although I have created a tool to eliminate manual process.
+If you are uneasy in running it, or unrestricting PowerShell, you can still manually adjust your localization file by just searching for the strings `CTRL`+`F` or simply running a find & replace with `CTRL`+`H`

 ### 🗒️ Current String Base: `sc-alpha-4.3.2.10452200`

 ## 📝 What it Does